-7.7 7.7.2 Assessment of restricted discretionary activities Ac Activity Matters of discretion Guidance on the assessment of resource consents 1.
+Ac tivity Matters of discretion Guidance on the assessment of resource consents 1.
 Modification of a scheduled tree a.
 Effects on long term health of tree Relevant objectives and policies: i.
-Objective 7.2.1. ii.
+Objective 7.2.1 ii.
 The work is undertaken in accordance with best arboricultural practice by a suitably qualified arborist and will maintain or improve the health of the tree (Policy 7.2.1.3.a).
 General assessment guidance: iii.
 The assessment of the long term health of the tree in relation to modification will consider the report from a suitably qualified arborist (see Special Information Requirements - Rule 7.9). b.
 Effects on amenity Relevant objectives and policies: i.
-Objective 7.2.1. ii.
+Objective 7.2.1 ii.
 Any adverse effects from the modification of the tree on amenity values are avoided or, if avoidance is not practicable, no more than minor (Policy 7.2.1.3.b).
 General assessment guidance: iii.
 In assessing adverse effects on amenity values, Council will consider the information held in the STEM assessment for the tree. iv.
 The assessment of the long term health of the tree in relation to modification will consider the report from a suitably qualified arborist (see Special Information Requirements - Rule 7.9). c.
 Positive effects of tree modification Relevant objectives and policies: i.
-Objective 7.2.1. ii.
+Objective 7.2.1 ii.
 The modification is necessary to improve the health of the tree to mitigate adverse effects of the tree on safety, sunlight access, or damage to property or infrastructure (Policy 7.2.1.3.c).
 General assessment guidance: iii.
 The assessment of the long term health of the tree in relation to modification will consider the report from a suitably qualified arborist (see Special Information Requirements - Rule 7.9).
-2. Removal of a scheduled tree that is: dead, in terminal decline or with extreme failure, or subject to a court order for removal duled tree s: dead, in hal decline h extreme e, or ct to a order for Relevant objectives and policies: i.
-Objective 7.2.1. ii.
+2. Removal of a scheduled tree cheduled tree nat is: dead; in erminal decline r with extreme ailure; or ubject to a ourt order for Relevant objectives and policies: i.
+Objective 7.2.1 that is: dead; in terminal decline or with extreme failure; or subject to a court order for removal. ii.
 Removal of a scheduled tree is enabled where it is certified as being dead or in terminal decline by a suitably qualified arborist or where subject to an order for removal in terms of section 333 of the Property Law Act 2007 (Policy 7.2.1.1).
 General assessment guidance: iii.
 The assessment of the long term health of the tree in relation to modification will consider the report from a suitably qualified arborist (see Special Information Requirements - Rule 7.9).